okaanyildiz/react-tailwind-github-finder-app/README.md

 1) Inside the components folder make the “users” folder.
 2) In that folder create the UserResults.jsx file.
 3) Go to the Home.jsx.
 Import UserResults().
-4) Add the <UserResults /> inside the div.
+4) Add the UserResults inside the div.
-5) Install-Import “axios”, “useEffect” “useState” into the UserResults.jsx.
+5) Import “useEffect” “useState” into the UserResults.jsx.
 6) Inside the UserResults(), make the asynchronous function fetchUsers() to fetch the users from Github Api.
 Assign the data to the response const.
-And console.log “response.data” to reach the users array.
+And console.log “data” to reach the users array.
 7) You can see an array of 30 users inside the response in the console.
 8) Make the useEffect hook.
 9) Call the fetchUsers() inside useEffect.